cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* object

+When `true` the prepared query will return connect proxy services for a queried service.

+Conditions such as `tags` in the prepared query will be matched against the proxy service.
+Defaults to false.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#connect PreparedQuery#connect}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#connect PreparedQuery#connect}

 ---